-The more personal approaches like offline and face-to-face, the greater the response rate.
+The more personal approaches like offline and face-to-face, lead to a greater response rate.
 But these high response channels also required a greater amount of time and resources.
 And as you ‘slide down’ from there, the strategies take less time but they are also less effective.

-This is why younger and smaller organizations often focus on social media early because it’s free and cheap but more than likely they should, in my opinion, focus on face to face and ‘offline hustling’ because they’ll generally get a better response and more money.
-That’s why traditional startup business look for seed capital so they can build out their business and user base.
+This is why younger and smaller organizations often focus on social media early because it’s free and cheap.
+But they should, in my opinion, focus more on face to face and ‘offline hustling’ because they’ll generally get a better response and more money.
+That’s why traditional startup businesses look for seed capital so they can build out their business and user base.
 The same is true for nonprofits and their donor base.

 That’s where the horizontal integration kicks in.

-This is when we start staying the same things but across all the channels to improve overall effectiveness.
-This is where those crazy good online vs. offline vs. offline with email vs. multichannel charts and stats from above come in that show the immense value of integrated fundraising.
+This is when we start saying the same things, but across all channels to improve overall effectiveness.
+This is where those crazy good online vs. offline vs. offline with email vs. multichannel charts and stats from above come in and show the immense value of multichannel marketing.